Methodological Aspects on Model Validation: Out-of-Time Validation

 Case B: Leave it numerical (linear regression)?

-- Predicting the concentration of certain substance in blood.
+- Predicting the concentration of a certain substance in the blood.

 - Predicting page visits.